About Youth Camp

 We support young people with diverse needs through individualised participant planning and by mapping out each unique camp journey for our campers.
-Please feel free to get in contact if you’d like to discuss your young person’s support or access requirements.
+Please feel free to submit an enquiry if you’d like to discuss your young person’s support or access requirements.

 - We provide a fun and safe environment for young people over the school holidays, while promoting social development and independence through adventure based learning activities.